codingforpleasure/customized-workspace/Ubuntu/useful-resources/sampling.md

 ## Negative sampling

-### Example #1: Resolving the downside of softmax conputation for Skip-gram model.
+### Example #1: Resolving the downside of softmax is slow to compute for Skip-gram model.

 The Skip-gram model works in a way that, given an input, it **predicts the surrounding or context words**.
 Using this method, we can learn a hidden layer that we’ll use to calculate **how probable a word is to occur as the context of the input**: